-There are 4 basic factions of creatures; human, elf, vampire, and goblin.
+There are 6 factions of creatures; human, elf, vampire, goblin, undead and dwarves.
 Players can recruit any creature for their army, but creatures of matching factions enhance a player's ability to perform special actions.
 Cards are all different and have special abilities that can be performed in addition to the basic abilities that every player has.

 Players each have two characters.
 Each character has a combat specialty like melee weapons, fire spells, or artifact magic.
 Each also has one die, starting with a d4 and d6.
 These dice are placed on one area of the board.
 If they are placed in the